Plan your visit

 There’s so many adventures waiting to be had, and every path will offer up a little magic…that’s why many visitors go their own way, with something suitable for all ages, abilities and interests, from fungi to fauna.

-And there’s lots going on, as you’ll discover on our events page.
+And there’s lots going on, as you’ll discover on our Events page.
 Time your visit to take in a Robin Hood-themed guided tour or walk or even learn some archery skills.

-The historic village of Edwinstowe is close at hand too, plus a craft centre just across the square from our visitor centre.
 Walk around the village and you’ll uncover dozens of places which also play a part in the story of Sherwood, such as the nearby St Mary’s Church, which famously lays claim to hosting Robin and Marian’s wedding.

 Caring for the forest